hughbarney/zepl/README.md

+	(string? symbol)                        # return true if symbol is a string (string.append "string1" "string2"      # concatenate 2 strings returning a new string (string.substring string n1 n2          # return a substring of string from ref n1 to n2
+	(string->number s)                      # return a number converted from the string, eg "99" -> 99

-	(string? symbol)                        # return true if symbol is a string (string.append "string1" "string2"      # concatenate 2 strings returning a new string (load "filename")                       # load and evaluate the lisp file (message "the text of the message")     # set the message line (set-key "name" "(function-name)"       # specify a key binding
+	(load "filename")                       # load and evaluate the lisp file (message "the text of the message")     # set the message line (set-key "name" "(function-name)"       # specify a key binding